harness-community/harness-opensource-lab/README.md

 4. Save the rule.

 Now, any direct change to master is blocked unless it follows the PR process and passes review.

-#### Add a dev User

-Next, let’s add a developer role for testing PR workflows.

-1. Navigate to Members

-2. Click **+ New User**

-3. Create a user:

-Username: `dev`

-Email: `dev@example.com`

-Role: `Developer`

-4. Log in using this new account in an incognito window or separate browser session.

-5. Open a Pull Request as dev
-   As the dev user, navigate to the podinfo repo.

-6. Create a new branch named `feature2`

-7. Modify any file (e.g., `pkg/version/version.go`)

-8. Commit and push changes to the feature branch

-9. Open a Pull Request:

-Source: `feature2`

-Target: `master`

-Title: `Update version`

-Add label: `dev`

-You'll notice:

-PR merge is blocked

-Review from @admin is required (due to CODEOWNERS)

-You may also see status checks if pipelines are configured

-#### Approve and Merge as Admin

-1. Switch back to admin user

-2. Navigate to the open PR

-3. Review the change

-4. Click Approve

-5. Click Merge

-If auto-delete is enabled, the feature branch will be deleted after the merge.

 ## GitSpaces